facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 Replace the following values in the HTML code:

-- Put your own URL to the object here: replace this with the URL that's you'll use to host your pizza object (ex: https://fbsdkog.herokuapp.com/pizza.html)
+- **Put your own URL to the object here**: replace this with the URL that's you'll use to host your pizza object (ex: https://fbsdkog.herokuapp.com/pizza.html)
-- Sample Meal: replace this with a title for the object (ex: Pizza)
+- **Sample Meal**: replace this with a title for the object (ex: Pizza)
-- og:image: replace this with a JPEG or PNG image URL that represents your object
+- **og:image**: replace this with a JPEG or PNG image URL that represents your object

 Save the HTML as _pizza.html_ and upload the file to your backend server.
 Remember you specified the backend server when you provisioned your Facebook App on the Facebook Dev Portal.